How to get tickets for Laneway Festival 2025: presale, line-up, and all you need to know

-PSA for all the 365 party girls out there, brat summer is officially rolling into the southern hemisphere.
-So, it’s been a peculiar time for music festivals, with the likes of Falls Festival pulling the plug for 2024, and regional fave Spilt Milk cancelling its usual outdoor fest (but they are replacing it with a ravey House Party event, which looks cool!).
+Calling all the 365 party girls!
+Brat summer isn’t over, in fact, it’s heading Down Under (*foreshadowing*).
+So, it’s been a peculiar time for music festivals, with the likes of Splendour in the Grass pulling the plug for 2024, and regional fave Spilt Milk cancelling its usual outdoor fest (but they are replacing it with a ravey House Party event, which looks cool!).
 Anyway, Laneway Festival is here to make our summer so Julia with a very hot and fresh line-up.
 In February 2025, the top tier Trans-Tasman touring festival will bring punters the finest selection of live music.

 This year, the vibe is very electro-dancey-pop-like, with a dash of indie garage rock.
 With music discovery at its core, 100 per cent of the Laneway line-up has released new music this year, and a third of the line-up will tour Australia for the very first time.
 We’ve sussed out everything you need know.

-We no longer have to guess, because the rumours turned out to be true.
-The cryptic lime green billboards have not been deceiving us.
-The woman of the moment and pop songstress behind such anthemic earworms as ‘Apple’ and 'I think about it all the time', Charli xcx, will return to Australia and New Zealand to perform exclusively at Laneway Festival this summer in the southern hemisphere.
+We no longer have to guess, the rumours are true.
+The cryptic lime green billboards have not been misleading us.
+The woman of the moment and pop songstress behind such anthemic earworms as ‘365’, Charli xcx, will return to Australia and New Zealand to perform exclusively at Laneway Festival this summer in the southern hemisphere.
 Charli is on top of the world right now, and this is the moment to see this “young girl from Essex” (as Lorde would say) at the top of her game.
-(The OG fans will remember Charli’s set at Laneway 2020, as a peak pre-lockdown memory, though.)
-We are totally pumped to have our own brat summer moment as we dance our hearts out to bops like ‘Vroom Vroom’ and scream, sing and sob along to the beautifully articulated dilemmas in ‘Girl, so confusing’.
+(The OG fans will remember Charli’s set on the Domain stage as one of the most iconic memories from Sydney WorldPride in 2023, though.)
+We are totally pumped to have our own brat summer moment as we dance our hearts out to bops like ‘Apple’ and scream, sing and sob along to the beautifully articulated dilemmas in ‘Girl, so confusing’.

-The 2025 edition of Laneway is coming to Melbourne's Flemington Park on Friday, February 14.
-Happy Valentine's Day to us!
+The 2025 edition of Laneway is coming to Sydney Showground on Sunday, February 9.

 Where else is Laneway Festival happening in Australia and New Zealand?